-Joseph Gerson, Director of Regional Programs in the Northeast Region of AFSC, is currently attending commemorations of the 70th anniversary of the dropping of bombs on Hirshima and Nagasaki.
+Joseph Gerson, Director of Regional Programs in the Northeast Region of AFSC, attended the commemorations of the 70th anniversary of the dropping of bombs on Hirshima and Nagasaki in 2015.
 In his work for the abolition of nuclear weapons, he has come to know a number of Hibakusha, survivors of the first nuclear war.
 He invited one of them to offer a reflection for this 70th remembrance.
 Michiko Kodama wrote this moving testimony and calls for abolition of what she calls, "weapons of the devil." - Lucy

 I am a Hibakusha, a victim of the first nuclear war in history.
 The atomic-bomb attack was made on Hiroshima in 1945.
 At that time, I was 7 years old, a second grader in primary school.

 At 8:15 am on August 6, 1945, I was inside the wooden school building.
 Suddenly, I felt a blinding flash.
 The next moment, the ceiling of the building collapsed and sharp splinters of windowpanes flew all around.
 They stuck into the walls, desks, and the floor of the classroom and also into my skin.
 I fell unconscious and don’t remember how much time passed before I came to my senses.